KyberNetwork/kyber-pro/docs/infrastructureDetails.md

 `How?`

 What we mean by cancellations is that sending the price update tx with the same nonce but a higher gas price for the miner to drop the one with lower gas price and pick the higher latest one - this is essentially replacing the earlier transaction.
 Please note that it is not guaranteed your second transaction will actually replace the first transaction.

+# Recommendations on Wallets and accounts

+* For admin accounts that can transfer funds to any address you might want to use a multisig like gnosis multisig or a hardware wallet.

+* For operations like setting the price and doing withdrawals to whitelisted addresses and so on, preferably a hot wallets,a keystore with a key stored and decrypted.
+It's not kyber specific rather than ethereum, since hot wallets will perform constant actions best to be run from a server that one person has access to and the decryption key protected.

+# Multiple Node Provider